shenjiajun/emacs-settings/README.md

 emacs-settings
 ==============

-My emacs settings open to public reference.
+My emacs settings open to public.

 The themes (zenburn https://github.com/bbatsov/zenburn-emacs and solarized https://github.com/bbatsov/solarized-emacs ) were downloaded from Internet and have their own copyrights.
 Please check it before you use 3rd party tools.

-All other files are free to download and use.
+All other non-3rd party code/files are free to download and use.

 Install